Approval is required prior to burning within the City of Canning.

 - Providing a time limit in which the burn can be carried out.

 - Ensure no materials which may cause smoke or odour are present.

 No fires are to be lit at any time on days of very high or worse fire conditions or any day declared a total fire ban.
 All permits are automatically suspended on these days.

 Total Fire Ban

-- All open solid fuel fires for the purpose of cooking or camping
+- all open solid fuel fires for cooking or camping

 For more information, please visit DFES's Total Fire Ban page.

 Rather than burning, there are alternative ways of getting rid of waste.
 For instance, you can: